Antios/Personal-useful-commands-for-CTFs/README.md

-# Just a brain dump of info about CTFs that I can keep and go back to
+# CTF commands that I can keep and go back to

 #### Commands :